Cheeyau/WebDevelopment2-front/README.md

-# vue-crud-starter
+# Bike web shop

-This is a bike show front end for web development 2 created in Vue 3.
+This is a bike web shop front end for web development 2 created in Vue 3.

 ## Project Setup